pricelessbrewing/Fancy-Buttons/README.md

 Default setting for hoverable is '<b>true</b>', set this to '<b>false</b>' if you wish to use the traditional button click style.

+## Installation
-Simply add the class 'fancy-button' to any button where you would like to see the effect and watch as it automagically converts your existing button into a <i>Fancy Button</i>.To
+To install, add the .js and .css files into your code after jQuery is loaded, and simply add the class 'fancy-button' to any button where you would like to see the effect and watch as it automagically converts your existing button into a <i>Fancy Button</i>.To

 Tested on Android, iOS, Safari, Firefox and Chrome.